-\paragraph{Correlation time proportion. } We compute Pearson's correlation coefficient for each field and at each timestep with the ground truth data.
-This requires the predicted fields to be on the same temporal grid as the ground truth data, for which we use linear interpolation.
 The correlation time~\citep{kochkov2021machine,lippe2023pde,alkin2024universal} for a given field is defined as the last time $t$ before the correlation sinks below a threshold, which we take to be $0.9$ here.
 We then average this time across all fields and report it as a proportion of the full simulation time such that a perfect prediction would have correlation time proportion of $1$.

 \paragraph{Mean flow and Turbulence Kinetic Energy. } The mean flow is defined as the flow states averaged over time, while the turbulence kinetic energy is the sum of the variances of the fluctuating part of the velocity field.
 These quantities are given by